Rezmason/matrix/README.md

   - "palimpsest" is a custom version inspired by the art and sound of [Rob Dougan](https://en.wikipedia.org/wiki/Rob_Dougan)'s [Furious Angels](https://en.wikipedia.org/wiki/Furious_Angels).
 - `skipIntro` - whether or not to start from a blank screen.
 Can be "true" or "false", default is *true*.
 - `font` - the set of glyphs to draw.
 Current options are "matrixcode", "resurrections", "gothic", "coptic", "huberfishA", and "huberfishD".
-- `width` - the number of columns (and rows) to draw.
+- `numColumns` - the number of columns (and rows) to draw.
 Default is 80.
+- `glyphFlip` - when set to "true", this flips the glyphs.
+Default is "false".
+- `glyphRotation` - the angle to rotate the glyphs in-place, in degrees.
+Default is 0.
+I suggest angles that are multiples of 90°.
 - `volumetric` - when set to "true", this renders the glyphs with depth, slowly approaching the eye.
 Default is "false".
 - `density` - the number of 3D raindrops to draw, proportional to the default.
 Default is 1.0.
 - `forwardSpeed` - the rate that the 3D raindrops approach.
 Default is 1.0.